khallude/AI_Resume_Analyzer/README.md

-**AI Resume Analyzer
+AI Resume Analyzer
-**A complete end-to-end AI-powered resume analysis application built with React, Tailwind CSS, Flask, and NLP.
+A complete end-to-end AI-powered resume analysis application built with React, Tailwind CSS, Flask, and NLP.

-**
-1. Overview**
+**1. Overview**
 The AI Resume Analyzer is a web application that processes resumes (PDF/DOCX) and provides:

 Extracted skills